Menu

 3. Tables, figures or literature references are not allowed.

-4. On the bottom of the abstract page is a field for acknowledgements, it is not included in the abstracts word limit.
+4. On the bottom of the abstract page there is a field for acknowledgements, it is not included in the abstracts word limit.
+Please note, only funding acknowledgements can be accepted.

 5. Use British spelling and spell check.
 Abstracts will only be accepted if written in clear and concise English.
 Your abstract will not be edited; you are responsible for any spelling, grammatical, and typographical errors.